Political warfare in British colonial India: Direct and Indirect Rule

 Direct rule required replacing of pre-existing political institutions and replacing them with centralised, territory-wide, and bureaucratic legal-administrative institutions that were controlled by colonial officials.
 Indirect rule was a form of colonial control via collaboration with indigenous intermediaries who controlled regional political institutions.

 Colonial India was a mix of the two types of rule.
 While the Civil Service ran a large portion of the country, "in peripheral regions, chiefs, princes, sultans, and other indigenous leaders controlled "customary" legal-administrative institutions that were organised along patrimonial lines."
 Leading colonial officials believed indirect rule was more adaptive and culturally sensitive, far superior to direct rule, in that indirect rule allowed for social development through gradual change from within rather than shattering the social fabric, producing opposition from the local populace.
 Indirect rule was less confrontational and more collaborative, and therefore viewed as a better means for control.

 The colonial administration recognised around 600 semi-autonomous princely states, nominally advised by a British resident; the states possessed one quarter of the country’s population.
-British administrators also employed tax collectors and landlords even in the more "directly" ruled regions of the country and paid for the landlord’s loyalty with large tracts of land and some power to collect taxes for personal use.
+British administrators also employed tax collectors and landlords even in the more "directly" ruled regions of the country and paid for the landlord's loyalty with large tracts of land and some power to collect taxes for personal use.

-When they didn’t need to resort to martial strength, the East India Company, and later the British Foreign Office, Indian Civil Service or military resorted to bribery and tributes to woo local rulers.
+When they did not need to resort to martial strength, the East India Company, and later the British Foreign Office, Indian Civil Service or military resorted to bribery and tributes to woo local rulers.
 In the early 1800s they presented the ruler of the Punjab, Ranjit Singh, with five English dray horses, which would have been larger than any horse he had seen before, horses being one of his many loves.
 When the state of Punjab eventually became aggressive in 1843, the British annexed it, taking Kashmir and putting it under a ruler more amenable to the British.
 The Punjab was official annexed in 1849.